insanity54/nanowrimo2017_practice/all.md

 "You mean just by being aware of the fact that I may direcly alter your personal reality, your personal reality is safe?"

-"That's all it takes."Tsubasa explained.
+"That's all it takes."
+---
+layout:    myLayout
+title:	   "Day 27"
+---

+Tsubasa explained.

 Marth closed his hands, cutting off the summoning circle's presence along with Resonant Wave.
 Marth blinked his eyes and put one hand to his chin.